ew947202/obsidian_vault/20 Projects/21 RHCSA/Part I Performing Basic System Management Tasks/01 Using Essential Tools/Finding Help.md

 ### Finding the Right man Page
 To find information in man pages, you can search the mandb database by using *apropos* or *man -k*.

+### Using info
+Apart from the information that you'll find in man pages, another system provides help about command usage.
+This is the *info* system.
+Most commands are documented in man pages, but some command have their main documentation in the info system and only show a short usage summary in the man page.